-The general objective of Cyprus is to support the common visa policy, facilitate legitimate travel and tackle illegal immigration while ensuring safety in the Schengen area.
+Specific objective1 - Support a common visa policyThe general objective of Cyprus is to support the common visa policy, facilitate legitimate travel and tackle illegal immigration while ensuring safety in the Schengen area.
 This will be achieved through the harmonization of its policies and practices with respect to Schengen requirements in order to meet current demands both at national and EU level.
 At the same time these actions account for the future obligations of Cyprus in terms of its full compliance with the Schengen Acquis.